UE Hot Update: Updateability and Security

 Updatable Content

-The vast majority of resources in the game can be hot updated (contents that cannot be updated are introduced later).
-Active modifications to assets can be packaged normally, including shaders influenced by modified materials, which can also be incrementally tracked.
+Most assets within the game can be hot-updated (content that cannot be updated is introduced later).
+Active modifications and additions to assets, including shaders affected by material changes, can all be properly packaged and incrementally tracked.

-The following situations fall under passive changes (which HotPatcher will automatically track):
+The following situations are considered passive changes (HotPatcher automatically tracks these):

 4. ….

-HotPatcher will analyze all lists of passive changes caused by actively modified assets and check if the resources for passive changes exist in the base version (to avoid introducing unnecessary new resources, only affecting the changed portions).
+HotPatcher analyzes all passive changes caused by actively modified assets and checks if these passively changed resources exist in the base version (to avoid introducing unnecessary new resources, only affecting the changed parts).

 Files

-Most non-asset files required in the game can be hot updated:
+Most non-asset files used in the game can be hot-updated:

 2. db